-4.19.
-The Chief Executive is accountable for the management of risk within the Board, and for ensuring that appropriate policies, systems and procedures, resources and skills are in place.

-4.20.
-The Chief Executive will keep officers informed of the arrangements.

-4.21.
-The Chief Executive will ensure appropriate training is provided for members and officers.
+- 4.19.
+The Chief Executive is accountable for the management of risk within the Board, and for ensuring that appropriate policies, systems and procedures, resources and skills are in place. - 4.20.
+The Chief Executive will keep employees informed of the arrangements. - 4.21.
+The Chief Executive will ensure appropriate training is provided, where required, for members and employees. - 4.22.

-4.22.
 The Chief Executive will ensure that consideration and management of risk is an integral part of performance management.